Protelis/Protelis-Parser/README.md

   Makes sure that you can fire up an instance of Eclipse that can load the plugin

+## Develop and test the plugin using Eclipse

+## Compile and produce a working artifact for your own use

+## Prepare for a release

 ## How to prepare a working Eclipse environment

 A working Eclipse environment is the best way to develop the parser, since it gives immediate feedback about errors.